 Shaw enjoyed a short but fruitful career in video games that lasted from 1978 to 1984, stretching between two prominent California companies: Atari, of course, which all but founded the video game industry; and Activision, a firm most notable as the very first third-party video game software publisher.

 During her time at Activision, Carol Shaw created River Raid, a title almost universally regarded as a masterpiece of game design for the Atari 2600 console.

 For decades, Shaw downplayed her role in video game history.
 Now 56, she seems ready to embrace that part of her life, although she does not actively seek attention or fame.
 In that regard, we are fortunate that she accepted my request for an interview.

 In May of this year, Shaw and I spoke for nearly two hours over the telephone in a career-spanning discussion that touched on her educational background, her time at Atari, Activision, and Tandem Computers, and her reflections on being a woman in a historically male-dominated industry.
 She also generously provided many of the rare photos you'll see below.

 It's a long piece, but I think you'll enjoy reading the extended thoughts of this pioneering software engineer.

-[ Continue reading VC&G Interview: Carol Shaw, The First Female Video Game Developer » ]
+[ Continue reading VC&G Interview: Carol Shaw, Atari's First Female Video Game Developer » ]